MicrosoftDocs/hybrid/hybrid/app-solutions/overview-app-design-considerations.md

 ---
-title: Hybrid cloud design patterns for Azure Stack | Microsoft Docs
+title: Hybrid application design considerations for Azure and Azure Stack
-description: An overview of patterns for the hybrid cloud and the intelligent edge with Azure Stack
+description: Considerations when building a hybrid application for the intelligent cloud and intelligent edge.
 author: BryanLa
 ms.service: azure-stack
 ms.topic: article